-Both refer to cybersecurity software, but what do they really mean?
+Both refer to cyber-security software, but what do they really mean?
 How do they relate to today’s digital threats?

 So many questions…

-So, what’s the difference between these two?
+So, what is the difference between these two?

 Well firstly let’s start with the differences between “viruses” and “malware.”
 You’re probably thinking, ‘but I already know this’.
 You probably do but others don’t so allow me to educate the masses.
 Viruses are a ‘specific’ type of malware, which are designed to replicate and spread, while malware is a broad term used to describe all sorts of unwanted or malicious code.
 Malware can include viruses, spyware, adware, trojans, worms, and more.
 “Anti-malware,” is just a broad term that includes viruses, so it isn’t clear which threats they cover either.